 In Albuquerque The Magazine‘s annual “Best of the City” peoples’ choice poll for 2015, Fork & Fig was named “Best New Restaurant.”
 That’s quite an honor considering the high quality of new restaurants launched in 2015.
 In January, 2017, Fork & Fig was one of a handful of Duke City eateries highlighted by Young Professionals of Albuquerque for inclusion in list naming “5 Eateries Perfect For Your Lunch Break.”
 Since its launch, Fork & Fig has remained a consistent presence on Yelp’s list of “best restaurants in Albuquerque.”
 It’s certainly a restaurant going places.

 If there’s one thing a smallish restaurant with no freezer and no fryer can’t do, it’s be all things to all people.
 It makes better sense to focus on a select few items and prepare them exceptionally well.
-The few, the proud, the delicious at Fork & Fig is comprised of eight sandwiches (Sammys), five burgers (Burgs), three wraps, three greens (salads), five sides, a sour du jour and a dessert du jour as well.
-With the Sammys, Burgs and Wraps, you also receive one side (Cotija corn, grilled zucchini, potato gnocchi, cherry tomato salad, green chile slaw).
+When it first launched the few, the proud, the delicious at Fork & Fig was comprised of sandwiches, burgers, wraps, salads, sides, a sour du jour and a dessert du jour.
+During our first visit in 2021, we encountered a greatly expanded menu that included steak and seafood entrees.
 Please note that because of menu rotation, some of the items described below may not be available when you visit.

 8 February 2015: It’s probably not polite to drool when servers deliver a meal to your neighbors, but such is the hazard of close proximity seating.
 The burgers, in particular, are drool-worthy.
 They’re skyscraper tall with thick beef patties topped with sundry ingredients and imagination.
 Sometimes, however, you feel like a burger and sometimes you don’t.
 In the rare latter event, it’s nice to know you can find something as good as the Grown-Up Grilled Cheese Sandwich (four cheeses, tomato fig relish and bacon on Hawaiian bread).
 This magnificent melange of sweet, unctuous and smoky deliciousness is indeed an all grown up version of the sandwich we all loved as children.
 The Cotija corn, a grilled ear of corn topped with shredded Cotija cheese) is a terrific foil.